ankitects/anki-betas/src/anki2.1.50.md

 - Fixed IME input after pressing tab.
 - Fixed media files not being inserted at cursor position on Windows.
 - Cloze shortcut correctly positions cursor.
+- Added a separate cloze button to repeat the current cloze.
 - Lots of behind-the-scenes changes and fixes.
 Because of the extensive changes, some add-ons that modify the editing screen will have broken (see the developers section below)